pygos/pkg-utils/README.md

 * dump the contents and meta data of such an archive for inspection.
 * install an archive and all its dependencies recursively, in topological order, to a specified root directory.
-* generate file listings from archives in formats suitable for `mksquashfs` and Linux `CONFIG_INITRAMFS_SOURCE`.
+* generate file listings from archives in formats suitable for `gensquashfs` and Linux `CONFIG_INITRAMFS_SOURCE`.
 * work out a build order for source packages given information on what source packages provide what binary packages and what binary packages they need in order to build.
 * produce pretty dependency graphs.

-An additional binary is produced called `pkg2sqfs` that can convert a package produced by `pkg` into a SquashFS filesystem image.

 ## License